 Larger trailers feature a trailer disconnect switch that will activate the brake on the trailer if the trailer disconnects from the tow vehicle.
 Pull the switch out of the trailer, loop it through the tow vehicle’s hitch, and reconnect it to the trailer.
 Finally, check the lights are connected properly.
 While someone is in the vehicle, have them test that the left and right blinkers, taillights, and brake lights work.

 You’re now ready to tow your load safely.
-Check out our video tutorial on our YouTube channel to get a quick overview of hooking up a trailer.
+Check out our video tutorial on our YouTube channel for a quick overview of hooking up a trailer.